 How to Sew a Face Mask

-- Print the face mask pattern (use actual size).
-Wash your bandana before use on 140°F / 60°C in a wash bag and iron so there are no wrinkles.
+Wash your bandana before use on 140 °F / 60 °C in a wash bag and iron so there are no wrinkles.
 1 bandana will make 2 face masks.

-- Sew the front and liner together, with the right sides facing.
+Sew the front and liner together, with the right sides facing.
 Sew the bottom first, then the top.
-Turn the face mask inside out and iron in shape.
+Turn the face mask inside out and iron.

-- Insert your preferred filter in the filter pocket.
+Insert your preferred filter in the filter pocket.
 A kitchen paper, vacuum cleaner bag, HEPA filter, or other non-woven material will work.
-Replace this filter after use (up to 2-3 hours) and wash the mask on at least 140°F / 60°C (in a wash bag).
+Replace this filter after use (up to 2-3 hours) and wash the mask at, at least 140 °F / 60 °C (in a wash bag).

 How To Sew A Face Mask Video Instructions